gradle/gradle/design-docs/reporting.md

 4. Persist the verification result.
 5. Dashboard report includes test summary when verification result is an instanceof `TestSummary`.

-## Schedule dashboard report task to run after all reporting and verification tasks

-Run any reporting and verification tasks that are to be executed by the build before running the dashboard report task, so that the dashboard report includes results from the current build.

-Run the dashboard report task even if one of the reporting or verification tasks fail, so that the dashboard report shows the up-to-date results in the presence of failures.

-### User visible changes

-Running `gradle dashboardReport check` will run the reporting and verification tasks first, then the `dashboardReport` task, followed by the remaining check tasks.

-Running `gradle check dashboardReport` will generate the dashboard report on failures, provided at least one reporting or verification task has been executed.

-### Implementation approach

-1. Add a "always runs after" dependency type to the task graph.
-    * When "taskA always runs after taskB" and both are in the task graph, then taskA must not be executed until after taskB has been executed, and must execute regardless of whether taskB succeeds or fails.
-Execution of taskA must honour the other dependencies of taskA.
-2. When `dashboardReport` task is added to the graph, add "always runs after" dependencies from `dashboardReport` to any task that generates one of its input reports and that is also included in the task graph.

-## Automatically add dashboard report task to task graph

-Running `gradle test` will also run `dashboardReport`.

 ## Allow a custom verification task to be implemented

 ## Allow a custom reporting task to be implemented